-In a 20-year retrospective study, conducted by Del Pozzo-Magana and Ho, only 30 cases were collected, affecting both males and females, all newborns were born at more than 37 weeks gestational age, with an average birth weight of 3800 g.
-90% with a history of a complicated delivery.
+In a 20-year retrospective study conducted by Del Pozzo-Magana and Ho, only 30 cases were collected, affecting both males and females; all newborns were born at more than 37 weeks gestational age, with an average birth weight of 3800 g.
+Ninety percent had a history of a complicated delivery.
 In a more extensive systematic review of the literature done by Stefanko et al., 126 patients with NSFN were included, with an incidence similar in males and females.
-The majority of patients (90%) were born at more than 37 weeks' gestational age, with an average birth weight of 3455 g.
+The majority of patients (90%) were born at more than 37 weeks gestational age, with an average birth weight of 3455 g.
 In 20% of the cases, therapeutic hypothermia or body cooling was reported.
 86% of the patients experienced intrauterine/perinatal distress.

 The pathogenesis of subcutaneous fat necrosis of the newborn is not entirely known.
 The organization of neonatal fat with high saturated fatty acids and its higher melting point in comparison with adult fat leads to a tendency for solidification and crystallization.
 In regards to the extracutaneous abnormalities observed in SCFN, hypercalcemia is considered to be secondary to the granulomatous essence of SCFN, with increased macrophage activity, with subsequent expression of 1-alpha-hydroxylase, improving the intestinal absorption of calcium and its mobilization from bones after converting 25-hydroxyvitamin D3 to the active 1,25-dihydroxyvitamin D3.
 Thrombocytopenia appears concurrently with the development of subcutaneous nodules.
 It is deemed to be caused by peripheral platelet sequestration, and dyslipidemias are caused by the mobilization of fatty acids from adipose tissue.

-The histopathologic changes in subcutaneous fat necrosis of the newborn include predominantly lobular panniculitis with a chronic inflammatory infiltrate, needle-shaped crystals inside macrophages and adipocytes are characteristics.
+The histopathologic changes in subcutaneous fat necrosis of the newborn include predominantly lobular panniculitis with a chronic inflammatory infiltrate, needle-shaped crystals inside macrophages, and adipocytes.
 Multinuclear giant cells and focal areas of calcification may also be discerned distributed throughout the necrotic fat.

 History and Physical